 How much you can recover is highly fact-specific and depends on many factors such as liability and the severity of your injuries.
 Some factors are out of your control, such as the individual adjustor for your case and the composition of the jury, but a skilled personal injury attorney with a strong reputation in the community might help tip the factors in your favor.
 In cases where liability can be established against a defendant, you can recover your out-of-pocket expenses, plus general damages for your pain and suffering.I think I might be partially to blame for the accident.
 Will that stop me from recovering?

 In California, unless a jury finds you wholly responsible for an accident, you will be able to recover damages minus your proportion of fault.
 California follows the doctrine of pure comparative negligence.
 This means the jury will determine the total damages and then assign percentages of fault for each party that is alleged to be at fault based on the evidence.
 For example, if a jury finds the damages are $100,000 and you are 25% at fault, you can recover $75,000 from the other party, assuming the other party is solvent or insured.
 Most cases settle before trial, which means that the other party's insurer will argue that because you're partially to blame, you should recover less.
-Attorneys for both parties negotiate based on their past experience of similar cases.Consult An Experienced Riverside Personal Injury Attorney About Your Case
+Attorneys for both parties negotiate based on their past experience of similar cases.Consult An Experienced Personal Injury Attorney in Los Angeles About Your Case